 - 2/3 cup (135g) packed light or dark brown sugar

-- 1 and 3/4 teaspoons pumpkin pie spice
+- 1 and 3/4 teaspoons store-bought or homemade pumpkin pie spice

 - 1 teaspoon ground cinnamon